sandeep-car/perfmon/README.md

 clusterconfig.py contains variables and common functions used in the code.
 It is a Python module.
 You will need to update the variables above the line in order to get the programs to work.
 In particular please create a separate admin user on your cluster called "restapiuser", so the real admin password is not passed around.

 getvm_stats.py takes the name of a VM and spews out CPU and Memory usage percentages over a particular period of time.
-The period and the sampling interval are in clusterconfig.py.
+The period is a variable in clusterconfig.py, default is 3600 seconds.